2012 Dodge Journey Performance

 Handling and Braking

 Reviewers say the 2012 Journey is a crossover that rides smoothly, with a planted feel.
 Reviewers also say the steering is direct and nicely weighted, though a few say it is too light.
-The Journey is no sports car, but overall, reviewers think it is pleasant to drive, doesn’t have a lot of body lean and has responsive brakes.
+The Journey is no sports car, but overall, reviewers think it is pleasant to drive, doesn’t lean much during cornering and has responsive brakes.

 - "Journey feels composed over small bumps, but the Crew model's 19-inch wheels make the ride feel somewhat harsh over larger pavement imperfections.
 Most models ride on smaller 17s. … Steering is alert and reactive.
 Journey feels fairly poised when cornering; little lean is noticeable.
 All models have responsive brakes with a reassuring pedal feel." -- Consumer Guide